When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Empirical Application

 \subsubsection{General Overview}

 For obtaining the autoencoder reconstruction errors in CODERS, we set the number of nodes in the bottleneck layer to~30, i.e., equal the number of facets in the Big Five model.
 Table~\ref{tab:application-CODERS} summarizes the results of CODERS.
 Depending on the significance level~$\alpha$, CODERS flags between 181~(0.8\%) participants for $\alpha = 0.001$ and 856~(3.8\%) participants for $\alpha = 0.01$ as partially careless.
 On average, the location of the carelessness onset item for flagged participants is estimated around the~145th item, meaning that carelessness onsets on average after nearly half of the~300 items.
-These findings are broadly in line with the results of \citet[Figure~1]{bowling2021length}, whose model suggests a low probability that a representative participant starts responding carelessly at the 145th item.
 The earliest onset occurs at item~15, whereas the latest onset is at item~294.
 Figure~\ref{fig:application-location} provides a more detailed visual overview of the detected onset items for the flagged participants at different significance levels.